idabh/summarisation/README.md

 # Danish summarisation
 NLP exam autumn 2021.

+This repository includes all the code and ROUGE results obtained for the project of creating an automatic Danish summariser.

 To run this script, first install the packages by running: pip install -r /path/to/requirements.txt